top of page

 About ARA

-Active Retirement Association is a non-profit organization governed by a volunteer Board of Directors.
-Since 1982, ARA has provided educational and cultural programming in the Seacoast area and beyond.
-ARA aims to enhance the quality of life for individuals who wish to keep intellectually alert, broaden their interests, explore new fields of knowledge, and make new friends.
-Members are encouraged to use their talents and experiences as program leaders, panelists, organizers, officers and committee members.
+The Active Retirement Association is a non-profit organization founded in 1982 and governed by a volunteer board of directors.
+ARA aims to promote lifelong learning, personal growth, and wellbeing for seniors in the seacoast area and beyond.
+We offer group educational, cultural, and recreational experiences for those who wish to broaden their knowledge and interests, stay physically active, and connect with friends old and new.
+Members are urged to use their talents and background as program leaders, officers, and committee members.

-The Association holds four general meetings per year (September, October, February, and March).
-These meetings, which are free and open to the public, include time for socializing with current and prospective members as well as a featured program.
-We also hold an annual meeting, holiday luncheon and summer picnic for ARA members.
+Key offerings include a regular program series as well as member interest groups (PODs) and cultural tours.
+There are also Memorial Fund lectures and four general meetings per year which are free and open to the public.
+General meetings include a featured program as well as time for socializing with current and prospective members.
+We also hold an annual meeting/luncheon, holiday luncheon, and picnic for ARA members.

 Affiliation with UNH